ethersphere/SWIPs/SWIPs/swip-reward-investors.md

 [The Howey test](https://www.investopedia.com/does-crypto-pass-the-howey-test-8385183) established criteria for whether a transaction qualifies as an investment contract.
 As of the June 2021 crowdsale, it could be anticipated that BZZ would not appreciate much in value.
 Developers owned at least 20% of the initial issuance and planned to redeem for DAI to fund development.
 Node deposits could be anticipated to reduce the supply of BZZ, but this would only matter if the network grew very large.
 Therefore, BZZ seems to fail the Howey criterion of *expectation of profits*.

 This SWIP proposes to change the economic properties of the BZZ token.
 Supported by revenue coming in from stamp fees, BZZ is expected to appreciate in value.
 However, the success of BZZ is no longer in the hands of a small team of developers.
 The Howey criterion of *reliance on the efforts of others* no longer applies.
-Even more so than Bitcoin, all holders of BZZ are responsible for the success of the network.
-Software developers, node operators, and postage stamp purchasers contribute value.
-In addition, BZZ investors contribute value by their implicit belief in the network, and optionally, promoting the network.
+Even more so than Bitcoin, very many holders of BZZ are responsible for the success of the network.
+Software developers, node operators, postage stamp purchasers, and bandwidth users contribute value.

-The bonding curve is generally thought to provide market depth and reduce volatility.
-However, the bonding curve also enables a particular speculative trading strategy:

-1. Suppose a trader builds up a large position in BZZ.
-2. The trader tries to generate downward momentum in price.
-For example, the trader might sell BZZ at times and quantities to make the price chart look like there is a strong downward trend.
-3. The idea is to trick other people into selling BZZ.
-Other people sell BZZ.
-4. The trader can buy back the same number of BZZ tokens for less DAI than was originally invested at step 1.
-The bonding curve makes this easier than it would otherwise be because there is no market making fee and the price cannot make discontinuous jumps from low to high.
-The trader can buy a large number of BZZ tokens in a single atomic transaction.
-5. Repeat.

 ## Backwards Compatibility
 <!--All SWIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The SWIP must explain how the author proposes to deal with these incompatibilities.
 SWIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->